RayhanHagel/Sequence/README.md

 ![Tribonacci Visualized](https://github.com/RayhanHagel/Sequence/blob/main/Tribonacci_Numbers/visualized.png)

+## Pell Sequence
+Pell Numbers or Lambda Numbers are just like Fibonacci and Tribonacci, where the difference is within its formula.
+To find F(n), you will need to use the 2* F(n-1) + F(n-2).
+For more information about this sequence, you could read at [The On-Line Encyclopedia Of Integer Sequence](https://oeis.org/A000129)

 ### Task Lists
 - [ ] Levine's Sequence memory optimization
 - [ ] Array usage into the Algorithm